Get Tech Tips

 Current Doesn't Flow Through The Capacitor, Just in and Out of It

-A typical HVAC run capacitor is just two long sheets of really thin metal, insulated with an insulation barrier of very thin plastic and immersed in an oil to help dissipate heat.
-Just like the primary and secondary of a transformer the two sheets of metal never actually touch, but electrons do gather and discharge with every cycle of the alternating current.
+A typical HVAC run capacitor is just two long sheets of really thin metal, insulated with an insulation barrier of very thin plastic and immersed in oil to help dissipate heat.
+Just like the primary and secondary of a transformer, the two sheets of metal never actually touch, but electrons do gather and discharge with every cycle of the alternating current.
 For example, the electrons that gather on the “C” side of the capacitor never go “through” the plastic insulation barrier over to the “HERM” or “FAN” side.
-The two forces simply attract and release in and out of the capacitor on the same side they entered.
+The two forces attract and release in and out of the capacitor on the same side they entered.

 The Higher the Capacitance, the Higher the Current on the Start Winding

-On a properly wired PSC (Permanent Split Capacitor) motor, the only way the start winding can have any current move through is if the capacitor stores and discharges.
-The higher the MFD of the capacitor, the greater the stored energy and the greater the start winding amperage.
-If the capacitor is completely failed with 0 capacitance it is the same as having an open start winding.
-Next time you find a failed run capacitor (with no start capacitor) read the amperage on the start winding with a clamp to see what I mean.
+On a properly wired PSC (permanent split capacitor) motor, the only way the start winding can have any current move through is if the capacitor stores and discharges.
+The higher the MFD of the capacitor, the greater the stored energy, and the greater the start winding amperage.
+If the capacitor is completely failed with 0 capacitance, it is the same as having an open start winding.
+Next time you find a failed run capacitor (with no start capacitor), read the amperage on the start winding with a clamp to see what I mean.